 Because of their passions to create, Yokomo’s mosaics are more reasonably priced than one might imagine.
 Please consider a mosaic to bring meaning, beauty and significance to your home, office, garden, pool, church, or public art venue.

 Depicting The Holy Spirit, this beautiful baptismal font is constructed of stones from an original Catholic building on the Island.
-Calley designed the inside walls and floor of the fountain, and personally chose every pane of glass to find its perfect placement within the array.
+Calley designed the inside walls and floor of the fountain, and personally chose every piece of glass to find its perfect placement within the array.

 Since no glass exists which met Calley's standards for the gold glass, she and Lamar designed and fired their own.